adalrv/adalrv/README.md

 ## Hi there 👋

+I'm Adal, a Business Consultant based in Finland.

 <!--
 **adalrv/adalrv** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.